AyaanDanish/Data-Science-Supervised-Learning-Tasks/README.md

-# CodSoft Data Science Internship Tasks - Ayaan Danish
+# Data Science Supervised Learning Tasks - Ayaan Danish
-These are the data science tasks that I have completed as part of the Data Science Internship offered by CodSoft
+These are some common data science tasks that I have completed for practice

 ## Task Details
 ### 1. Titanic Survivors Prediction